CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 ### A More Secure Implementation
 {: .no_toc }

 CloudM Migrate already has end to end encryption between migration endpoints.
-The option to Self Host CloudM Migrate will completly isolate your migration data from your source environment to the destination cloud tenant.
+The option to Self Host CloudM Migrate will completely isolate your migration data from your source environment to the destination cloud tenant.

 Licenses for Self Hosted migrations are discounted from the CloudM Migrate SaaS option.